Why Study Medicine or Veterinary in English at Trakia University – Stara Zagora?

-- The highly regarded Veterinary College of Agriculture & Zoology and the Technical College became the Trakia University we know today.
+- Trakia University – Stara Zagora was re-established in 1995 following the merging of the highly regarded Veterinary College of Agriculture & Zoology and the Technical College.

 - It is recognised as an internationally accredited Eastern European University, consistently rated “very good” by the international accreditation system.